blossommojekwu/TakeOff/README.md

 * user can add a comment to a photo
 * user can include geotag to photo
-* user can tap a photo to view a more detailed photo screen with comments
 * user can share images
 * user can see notifications when their photo is liked or if allowed group added to list